Boredom at Work

 Landscape Photography

-Winner: Nikon Z50 Better dynamic range for high-contrast scenes.
+Winner: Nikon Z50 II Better dynamic range for high-contrast scenes.
 Though both are capable.

 Street Photography